The Book Society

 Located on Jahamun-ro 10-gil, near the Gyeongbokgung metro station, The Book Society is one of my favorite bookshops in Seoul.
 I first discovered the shop in 2010 when it was located around the corner from the Sangsu metro station not far from my mother-in-law’s then new apartment.
 The shop is run by Mediabus, a small publishing house that publishes books & zines while also producing exhibits, events and workshops.
 Mediabus also collaborates with other publishers, institutions and companies.
 The vibe of the shop is decidedly DIY with little concern for decor or flash.
 The selection is a good mix of books, zines, magazines and other printed matter published in Korea and internationally.
 Photography is a small portion of the selection though there are many interesting titles not available in mainstream bookshops like Kyobo.

-Located on the Northern end of Hongdae towards Sinchon-ro, Your Mind is a hard to find gem of a bookshop.
-Tucked away on Wausan-ro 35-gil, the front door is at the back of the building and up five flights of stairs.
-On my first attempt to find the shop I couldn’t.
-The clerk at The Book Society had to describe for me where it was.
-I’d walked right past it on my first search.
-When walking into the shop, the first thing you see is a wonderful view looking north.
-The north light from the huge windows provide a pleasant book viewing experience.
+Your Mind used to be a hard to find gem of a bookshop– the front door is at the back of the building and up five flights of stairs.
+Several years ago it relocated from Hongdae to new digs in Yeonhui-dong (Seodaemun-gu, Yeonhui-ro 11ra-gil, 10-6 은/는 2층).
+The new shop may not have the wonderful view looking north of the previous location, but it remains an inviting space.
 The selection here is much like that at The Book Society, though there were more books from small indy publishers (which is saying something when we’re talking about photo books), self-published books and zines–this is a great shop for zines.
 There is also a large selection of illustration, fashion, poetry and handmade publications and objects.